jjloomis/adobe-premiere-basic-video-editing/zooming-in-and-out.md

 # Zooming in and out

-1. Use the + or – keys on your keyboard to zoom in or zoom out of your sequence.
+* Use the + or – keys on your keyboard to zoom in or zoom out of your sequence.
-2. You can also use the slider beneath the Timeline to adjust the overall view of your Sequence.
+* Use the slider under the Timeline to adjust the overall view of your sequence.